This article originally appeared on VICE UK.

-Across the country – or, at least, across the internet, which is by now functionally the same thing – thousands of people are trying to work out what the correct opinion on all this is.
+Across the country—or, at least, across the internet, which is by now functionally the same thing—thousands of people are trying to work out what the correct opinion on all this is.
 Was it wrong to attack a locally-owned independent business when there are plenty of big chain stores nearby?
 Is this legitimate political violence or ultraleft deviationism?
 Aren't hipster gentrifiers also sometimes the victims of gentrification?
-Isn't vandalising a window appropriate when so much of London is being taken over by blank glass boxes, windows with nobody inside?
-But don't windows have human rights too?
+Isn't vandalizing a window appropriate when so much of London is being taken over by blank glass boxes, windows with nobody inside?
+But don't windows have human rights, too?

-Tom Whyman has written persuasively on the general cultural trend towards infantilisation, the mass abandonment of the adult world for a snug and secure parody of childhood, where we can live off tap water and cereal and everything will be lovely.
-(There's an adult preschool in Brooklyn, where grown men and women can do finger-painting and have nap time, and this is in a country that has over seven thousand nuclear weapons.)
-But there's another kind of infantilisation going on outside the café, in which people choose to perform social activism under the name "Fuck Parade", crowdfund the revolution on IndieGoGo, and scrawl the word "scum" on the kiddie café during a late-night brekkie break as a means of fighting against the unchecked expansion of finance capital.
+Tom Whyman has written persuasively on the general cultural trend toward infantilization, the mass abandonment of the adult world for a snug and secure parody of childhood, where we can live off tap water and cereal and everything will be lovely.
+(There's an adult preschool in Brooklyn where grown men and women can do finger-painting and have nap time, and this is in a country that has over seven thousand nuclear weapons.)
+But there's another kind of infantilization going on outside the café, in which people choose to perform social activism under the name "Fuck Parade," crowdfund the revolution on IndieGoGo, and scrawl the word scum on the kiddie café during a late-night brekkie break as a means of fighting against the unchecked expansion of finance capital.

 This is the political struggle that briefly entranced a nation: tots versus teens.
 Two groups of monstrously overgrown children had a squabble, and some paint got on a window.
 Sometimes windows get messy; it happens.
 And national newspaper after national newspaper rushed to cover the story.